-In order for you to pursue an uncontested divorce, you’ll need to make sure that both you and your spouse agree that a divorce is necessary.
+In order for you to pursue an uncontested divorce, you will need to make sure that both you and your spouse agree that a divorce is necessary.
 In some situations, one spouse may want to move forward with a divorce, but the other spouse refuses to participate in the process.
-Should this happen, your divorce will likely be considered “contested,” and you’ll need to take a different approach.
+Should this happen, your divorce will likely be considered “contested,” and you will need to take a different approach.
 In an uncontested divorce, you and your spouse will need to work collaboratively to reach an equitable agreement.
-While no one expects you to be on friendly terms with your spouse, you should still be able to communicate civilly and respectfully with each other in order for the uncontested diorce process to be successful.
+While no one expects you to be on completely friendly terms with your spouse, you should still be able to communicate civilly and respectfully with each other in order for the uncontested divorce process to be successful.

 There are many important issues that you and your spouse will need to discuss and negotiate before you can move forward with your uncontested divorce.
-You’ll need to determine how you’ll divide up marital property and debts and whether spousal support payments are necessary.
-If you have children, you’ll also need to determine child custody and parenting time arrangements, and whether the non-custodial parent will make child support payments.
-While some minor disagreements are natural during the negotiation process, you’ll need to ultimately come to an agreement that you can both endorse before the divorce can be finalized.
+You will need to determine how you will divide up marital property and debts and whether spousal support payments are necessary.
+If you have children, you will also need to determine child custody and parenting time arrangements, and whether the non-custodial parent will make child support payments.
+While some minor disagreements are natural during the negotiation process, you will need to ultimately come to an agreement that you can both endorse before the divorce can be finalized.

 How an Attorney Can Help

 While the uncontested divorce process can be completed without the assistance of an attorney, it is highly recommended that you consult with an experienced divorce attorney to ensure that the final terms are fair and equitable.
-Divorce involves a mountain of paperwork, and having a trusted attorney who can guide you through the completion of each document and answer any questions as they arise is a welcome asset during this complex process.
+Divorce involves a mountain of paperwork, so having a trusted attorney during this complex process can save you a lot of time.
 Additionally, should major arguments break out during the negotiation process, your attorney can help you make the necessary transition to a contested divorce and represent your best interests in court.